-When you’re ready to pursue a career change or apply for a leadership role, earning an advanced degree can add to and deepen your skill set.
-A Master of Business Administration program can provide such a pathway, and when you take courses online alongside a full-time job, you can continue your education while also building your resume.
+When you’re ready to pursue a career change or apply for a leadership role, earning an advanced degree can add to and deepen your skill set — but, how long is an MBA program?
+A Master of Business Administration (MBA) program can help you pursue such a pathway, and when you take online MBA courses alongside a full-time job, you can continue your education while also gaining meaningful work experience and building your resume.

-A common question at the beginning of this process is how long it will take to complete the requirements and earn your MBA.
-There is no one answer that applies to all schools, as there are variables such as full- and part-time schedules to consider, as well as differing course and credit offerings.
+A common question at the beginning of this process is: How long will it take to complete the requirements and earn your Master of Business Administration?
+There is no one answer that applies to all schools and students, as there are variables such as full- and part-time schedules to consider, as well as different course and credit offerings.
 However, once you narrow down the type of program that’s right for you, you’ll be able to plan out your educational future.

 The typical time required to complete an MBA program is approximately two years.
-U.S. News & World Report states there is some variability in program length because of factors like accelerated schedules and varying levels of flexibility.
+However, U.S. News and World Report states there is some variability in program length which is dependent on whether you’re obtaining a traditional two-year MBA or taking an accelerated MBA program.
+Lengths can vary greatly depending on your respective schedule and varying levels of flexibility.

-When you work with a modern online MBA program, the amount of time you take to complete it is partially under your control.
-You are free to choose how many courses to take each semester, keeping in mind the amount of time you’ll need to devote to your current job and ensuring you still have free time to avoid burnout.
+When you work with a modern, online MBA program, the amount of time it takes to complete is partially under your control.
+You are free to choose how many courses to take each semester, keeping in mind the amount of time you’ll need to devote to your current job while ensuring you still have some free time.
+Having a positive work, life and school balance is very important for success, and great for your mental well-being.

-With a full load of courses each semester, you can complete the online MBA program at the University of Alabama at Birmingham’s Collat School of Business in six semesters.
+In a full-time MBA program with a loaded schedule each semester, you can complete the online MBA program at the University of Alabama at Birmingham’s Collat School of Business over a minimum of six semesters.
 In that time, you will complete 36 credit hours of work, or 39 if you have elected to take a concentration alongside the core MBA curriculum.

-A big difference between full- and part-time MBA programs is whether the coursework will allow you to continue to work while taking courses.
-U.S. News & World Report indicates some accelerated MBA programs allow full-time students to finish their education in a single year, but this is accompanied by a large course load each semester, one that would likely force you to leave your current job.
+A big difference between full- and part-time MBA programs is whether the coursework will allow you to continue working full time as you complete it.
+U.S. News and World Report indicates that an accelerated MBA program allows full-time students to finish their education in a single year, but this is typically accompanied by a large course load each semester, which would likely mean you would have to leave your current job.

-A part-time MBA schedule, enabled by asynchronous online coursework, allows you to earn your degree in two years or more on your own schedule.
-Whether mornings, evenings, weekends, or certain workdays are the best times for you to learn, the flexibility enables you to fit the work in.
-Using up-to-date remote learning technology, these courses don’t sacrifice the features of traditional college learning, such as expert lectures and group projects.
+A part-time MBA program, enabled by asynchronous online coursework, allows you to earn your degree in the traditional two-year style, or more, based on your own schedule.
+Whether mornings, evenings, weekends or certain workdays are the best times for you to learn, the flexibility enables you to fit the work in.
+Using up-to-date remote learning technology, an online MBA program doesn’t sacrifice the features of traditional college learning, such as expert lectures and group projects, which make online MBA programs a great, flexible choice for so many people.

 What Can Make an MBA Program Take Longer?

-MBA programs are designed to prepare graduates for leadership roles in departments throughout companies.
-To build a resume that will help you take on these positions, you will need impressive work experience alongside your educational background.
+MBA programs are designed to prepare graduates for leadership roles in various departments and throughout an array of different companies.
+To build a resume that will help you take on these positions, you will need impressive work experience alongside your master’s degree.
 This makes it advantageous to schedule your MBA courses around your full-time professional life and build both parts of your background simultaneously.

 Is It Worth It to Get an MBA?